 Klias wasn’t one for lengthy explanations.
 “If she has a connection…”

 Baphrem’s head whipped up as understanding dawned.
-He turned, hugged a stunned Klias and rushed out of the room.
+He turned, hugged a stunned Klias, and rushed out of the room.

 Maddias was standing still in the hallway while Niobis patted his shoulder awkwardly.
 Baphrem motioned the healer away and pulled the stunned brother into the room.
 “Maddias…”

-But Maddias had caught sight of the figure on the bed and he saw nothing else.
+But Maddias had caught sight of the figure on the bed and saw nothing else.

 “Maddias,” Baphrem repeated